show-me-pal/improvado-db-sql/README.md

 # improvado-db-sql

-// Repository for improvado assessment, used to exhibit my SQL abilities for marketing firms.
+// Repository for SQL assessments, and samples for recruiter review.
+Samples contain public data recieved from facebook, tiktok, and google.
+This is for my sandbox use only.